-ssb.no
+Ssb.no

 This is Norway offers only a sample of the statistics provided by Statistics Norway.
 Visit our website at www.ssb.no where you will find current and updated statistics and analyses for all subjects dealt with in this booklet.
-The website also provides detailed background data on the various statistics.

 New statistics are released every day at 10 am.
 All information published at ssb.no is free of charge.